geosoft1/tools/HOWTO.md

         ./Install.sh -g

 This option activate full mode (clasic+git suport).
-You must have a github account.
+You must have a Github account.
 You will be asked for sudo password.
 Don't worry about, is only for installing git.
 Next you will be asked for user and email and Gopei will generate a ssh key for use with git server.

 Also you must provide a password.
 You will be asked for this password at any push on server.
 You may set no password but is unsecure.
-For simplicity you can use the github account password.
+For simplicity you can use the Github account password.

         Enter passphrase (empty for no passphrase):
         Enter same passphrase again: